Cookstown High School: Motto

 The school's primary motto is "Virtus Cum Scientia", which translates from Latin to "character through knowledge".
-Beyond this, the school also uses minor mottos such as "Excellence, Opportunity, Support" and "Character Counts" in posters and assemblies throughout the year, with the intent of motivating students to achieve both their academic and behavioural potential.
+Beyond this, the school also uses secondary mottos such as "Excellence, Opportunity, Support" and "Character Counts" in posters and assemblies throughout the year, intending to motivate students to achieve their academic and behavioural potential.

+The school has also established nine 'School Aims', displaying their intentions as an academic institution that serves to 'develop the full potential of each pupil', enabling them to gain qualifications, acquire self-discipline and live within a caring school community.
+In the 2024–2025 academic year, four visual displays titled 'Our Mission', 'Our Ethos', 'Our Values' and 'Our Actions' were distributed around the school premises and made available to view on the school website, further emphasising such 'School Aims' to students, staff and visitors.

 The school anthem is "Lead Me, Lord, Lead Me in Thy Righteousness" by Samuel Sebastian Wesley, most often used during Prize Day and other significant assemblies.